hartwigmedical/hmftools/pipeline/README_TARGETED.md

 #### TPM normalisation

-The TPM normalisation is only required for panels with RNA coverage (eg. TSO500).
+The TPM normalisation is only required for panels with RNA coverage (eg. TSO500) in order to normalise the TPM so that it is equivalent to WTS.
 This can be generated using the Isofox Normalisation Builder

 <TO DO - link to this code>

-In order to adjust for the degree of amplification in panel sequencing relative to WGS,
-1. calculate the median adjusted TPM for each gene across the panel samples.
-2. Repeat step 1 for the same list of genes in WGS samples.
-In instances where the whole genome median is zero, a replacement value of 0.01 is used instead.
-3. The adjustment factor is calculated by dividing the panel median value by the corresponding whole genome value for each gene.
+The median adjusted TPM for each gene across the panel samples.
+If the median is zero, a replacement value of 0.01 is used instead.
+The adjustment factor is calculated by dividing the panel median value by the corresponding whole genome value for each gene.

 Note: The adjustment factors are calculated at the gene level and not at the transcript level.
 This means the adjusted TPMs for transcripts from panel sequencing are not reliable.